Video-Captioning/Big-Picture/README.md

 And here are the similar images:
 ![Results](./figures/predicted_fansinstands.png?raw=true "Results")

-5. Evaluate the accuracy of the classifier
+## Evaluate the accuracy of the classifier

 The resulting images are similar to the examples, just not in the way I had envisioned!
 'Group of people' might be a better description for the category.
+The results for the other categories were not encouraging.
+To capture small details, such as a disc, I think semantic segmentation might be a better approach.

 ## Other
 [Learning Where to Look](Where-To-Look-Next.md)